NDNey/cardGame/README.md

 # Gues My Card Game
-This is a guessing algorithm that will tell you the card you have in mine in three clicks.
+This is an algorithm that will tell you the card you have in mine in three clicks.
 Follow the Instructions and have fun.

 Try online at [Guess My Card Game](https://guessmycard.netlify.app/)!
 <article>